-With perfect respect, I have the honor to be,

-Sir, your obedient servant, ALEXANDER HAMILTON, Secretary of the Treasury.
+With perfect respect, I have the honor to be, Sir, your obedient servant,

 To the Vice-President of the United States and President of the Senate.

 A.-Statement of the revenue of the United States, and appropriations charged thereon to the end of the year 1792.